yaricerruti/te_pheno/README.md

 The pipeline can be run with the command

-snakemake -s Snakefile_prep
+snakemake -s Snakefile_egene

-after specifying the path to the data files at line 17 and that to the scripts (i.e. the src directory of the repository) at line 18
+after specifying the path to the GTEx data files at lines 4-7

-The pipelines needs the following external data files:
+The pipelines needs the following external data files (one per GTEx tissue):

+- {tissue}.signif_variant_gene_pairs.txt.gz that can be obtained from https://storage.googleapis.com/adult-gtex/bulk-qtl/v8/single-tissue-cis-qtl/GTEx_Analysis_v8_eQTL.tar

 ## Snakefile_models: add GC content and eGene data and fit linear models

+The pipeline can be run with the command

+snakemake -s Snakefile_models

+and uses files produced in the previous steps.
+For those interested in reproducing directly the modeling steps, we have provided in the "data" directory the file "data.RData" produced by the rule "data" of this pipeline.

 ## Snakefile_tf: ChIP-Atlas enrichment

+The pipeline can be run with the command

+snakemake -s Snakefile_models

+and uses the [ChIP-Atlas](https://chip-atlas.org/) API to compute the enrichment of the selected TEs listed in rows 1-6 for TF binding